 The requirement, acceptance and review of work, and lab privileges are at the discretion of the instructor.
 A grade of AU (audit) is granted to students who complete an audited course, but no credit is awarded.
-Audited courses do not apply toward degree requirements, and they will not transfer to other institutions.
+Audited courses do not apply to degree requirements, and they will not transfer to other institutions.

 Changing from Credit to Audit